Enrolment & Transition

 School Tours & Enrolment

-We invite interested families to join us for a School Tour with the principal, Mr. Steve Richardson.
-School Tours are held every Wednesday morning commencing at 9.30am.
-Tours are an opportunity to meet the principal, see our learning programs in action and experience the unique characteristics of Highvale Primary School.
-You can download a school enrolment form or one will be provided to you when you visit our school.
+We invite interested families to join a Wednesday morning School Tour at 9.30am with the principal.
+Tours provide a valuable opportunity to see our learning programs in action, meet the principal and other staff and experience the unique characteristics of Highvale Primary School.